-To configure the DSCP -based QoS ingress classification parameters in the web interface:
+To configure the DSCP -Based QoS Ingress Classification parameters in the web interface:

-- 1. Click Configuration, QoS, and DSCP-Based QoS. - 2.
-Click to enable or disable the DSCP for trust. - 3.
-Select the QoS class and DPL parameters. - 4.
-Click save. - 5.
-Click reset to restore default settings.
+- 1. Click Configuration, QoS, DSCP-Based QoS. - 2.
+Evoke to enable or disable the DSCP for Trust. - 3.
+Scroll to select QoS Class and DPL parameters. - 4.
+Click "Save" to save the setting. - 5.
+If you want to cancel the setting, click the reset button to revert back to previously saved values.

-Figure 3-14.7: The DSCP-Based QoS Ingress Classification Configuration
+Figure 3-15.7: The DSCP-Based QoS Ingress Classification Configuration

-DSCP: The maximum number of supported DSCP values are 64.
+DSCP: Maximum number of supported DSCP values are 64.

-Trust: Click if the DSCP value is trusted.
+Trust: Click to check if the DSCP value is trusted.

-QoS Class: The QoS class value can be 0 to 7.
+QoS Class: QoS Class value can be any of (0-7).